 I offer a free 15 minute telephone consultation before meeting, to discuss what brings you to seek therapy and to arrange an initial session.

 I provide long or short-term therapy, depending on the needs of the individual.
 This can be talked about in the initial meeting, and re-addressed at any point during the therapy.

-I am also happy to offer telephone counselling, for those who find it difficult to come to the practice.
+I am also happy to offer online and telephone counselling, for those who find it difficult to come to the practice.